RUSH3D-HR/RUSH3D-HR/README.md

 ## Demo
 ### Download demo dataset

 We have prepared a demo dataset for you to try out the pipeline.
-The dataset is available at TBA.
+The dataset is available at [Zenodo](https://zenodo.org/records/16919909).
 Put the dataset at the "data" directory of this repository to run the demo with default configuration.

 ### Download the necessary dependencies

-The necessary dependencies are available at TBA.
+The necessary dependencies are available at [Zenodo](https://zenodo.org/records/16919833).
 Put the dependencies at the "source" directory of this repository to run the demo with default configuration.

 ### Run demo